 In the early postnatal period, your body will be gradually recovering from the birth regardless of whether it was a vaginal or caesarean delivery.
 During this time we recommend gentle walking, plus a focus on the pelvic floor muscles and deep abdominal muscles.

 Postnatal Pilates programs will be individualised and depend on focus areas identified for each woman.
 Common considerations in the postnatal period are:

 - Ability to activate the pelvic floor muscles, including any sign and symptoms which may indicate pelvic floor muscledysfunction.
 Prescription of any abdominal exercise should take into account the state of the pelvic floor muscles.

 - Presence of a rectus abdominis diastasis, which means that any abdominal muscle exercises must be modified, and the diastasis regularly checked to ensure it is resolving satisfactorily.

 - Any lower back or pelvic girdle pain which will require specific exercises for the lumbo-pelvic region.

-Most postnatal women also require exercises to assist with maintaining a good posture.
-The reason for this is that so much time spent caring for a new baby is in the flexed forward position.
-This may lead to pain and dysfunction in the neck, upper back and shoulders, as well as the lumbo-pelvic region.
-Exercises to assist with improving posture may also be incorporated into a Pilates programme.
+- Postural habits, as generally so much time is spent caring for a new baby in a flexed forward position possibly contributing to pain and dysfunction in the neck, upper back and shoulders, as well as the lumbo-pelvic region.
+Exercises to assist with improving posture may also be incorporated into a Pilates program.